spotinst/help/src/docs/spot-pc/README.md

 **Key features of the service include:**

-- **Fully managed desktops** - Spot PC delivers native cloud desktops based on AVD and/or Windows 365.
+- **Fully managed desktops** - Spot PC delivers native cloud desktops based on AVD and/or Windows 365 Cloud PC.
 Using AI-driven automation and optimization from Spot by NetApp creates cost optimized virtual desktops that provide users with a superior experience.
+Spot PC tools simplify image management, resource allocation and more.

 - **Rapid deployment and migration assistance** - Spot PC experts will assist with application and data migration while the Spot PC automated deployment workflow reduces the time from purchase to usable cloud desktops.